espruino/BangleApps/apps/sleeplog/README.md

 ### Worth Mentioning
 ---
 #### To do list
-* Update screenshots.
+- Check translations.
-* Add more functionallities to interface.html.
+- Add more functionallities to interface.html.
-* Check translations.
-* Enable recieving data on the Gadgetbridge side + testing.
+- Enable recieving data on the Gadgetbridge side + testing.
   __Help appreciated!__

 #### Requests, Bugs and Feedback